s-sohani/knowledge/Kuber/Objects/4-STATEFULLSET.md

 #### INTRODUCING THE GOVERNING SERVICE
 Stateful pods sometimes need to be addressable by their hostname.
 For example, if the governing Service belongs to the default namespace and is called foo, and one of the pods is called A-0 , you can reach the pod through its fully qualified domain name, which is a-0.foo.default.svc.cluster.local .
-You can’t do that with pods managed by a
+You can’t do that with pods managed by a ReplicaSet.
-ReplicaSet.
 Additionally, you can also use DNS to look up all the StatefulSet’s pods’ names by looking up SRV records for the foo.default.svc.cluster.local domain.

-#### REPLACING LOST PETS
+#### REPLACING LOST
 When a pod instance managed by a StatefulSet disappears, the replacement pod gets the same name and hostname as the pod that has disappeared.

 ![[Pasted image 20240426181507.png]]